 Field Name Description Name Enter a unique workflow definition name of your choice.
 You may want your workflow definition name to reflect the project where it belongs or its purpose.
 For example, you might set a name based on a product or team using this workflow.
 Description A plain text or HTML description for this object.
-If using HTML, you must surround your text with tags">https://ntml> tags tags">https://ntml> tags allowed in the text are: tags">https://ntml> tags tags">https://ntml> tags tags tags
+If using HTML, you must surround your text with <html> </html> tags.
+The only HTML tags allowed in the text are: <style> <tc> Workflow Name TemplateThis is the template used to determine the default name of jobs launched from the workflow definition.
+For example: \$[projectName]\$[/increment /myproject/workflowCounter] \$[/timestamp] (substitute your values for the names above) Produces a workflow name like: projectFoo_123_20140102130321 Enter any combination of elements to create workflow names more meaningfulto you.
+For example, you could choose to include the build number.
+Note: Electric Cloud does not recommend using the ElectricFlow-generated workflowId because it is no longer a human-readable integer so it does not provide any indentifiable information and cannot be used as a counter.</style>